xenloops/securityKB/malicious_code.md

 * Follow these high-level requirements:
   * Handle malicious activity securely and properly to not affect the rest of the application.
   * Verify that source code does not contain:
-    * Time-bombs or other time based attacks.
+    * Time-bombs or other time-based attacks.
     * Functionality to 'phone home' to unauthorized destinations.
     * Back doors, Easter eggs, rootkits, or unauthorized code, especially code controlled by an attacker.
 </details>